The Accountant (2016 film): Production

-In November 2014, Anna Kendrick, J.K.
-Simmons, and Jon Bernthal joined the cast of the Ben Affleck-led film.
+In November 2014, Ben Affleck, Jon Bernthal, Anna Kendrick, and J.K.
+Simmons all signed on to join the cast of the film.
 In January 2015, Cynthia Addai-Robinson, Jeffrey Tambor, and John Lithgow were added to the cast.

-Principal photography began on January 19, 2015, in Atlanta, Georgia.
-On March 16–20, filming was taking place at the Georgia Institute of Technology.
+Principal photography began on January 19, 2015, in Atlanta, Georgia, with Sam Hargrave serving as second unit director and stunt coordinator.
+On March 16–20, filming took place at the Georgia Institute of Technology.
 Filming wrapped on April 2, 2015.
 The action sequences in the film featured the Indonesian martial art Pencak silat.

+The film was shot on 35mm photochemical celluloid film stock provided by Kodak (specifically Kodak Vision3 500T 5219 film stock) on a Panaflex Millennium XL2 camera and a set of Primo prime lenses and zooms provided by Panavision for a 2.40:1 widescreen aspect ratio.
+Regarding the decision, cinematographer Seamus McGarvey stated, "Along with having a lot of low-light and night-time scenes, the overall aesthetic called for a sparse, stripped-down visual treatment that would mirror the autistic orderliness of the hero’s world...
+So along with keeping the sets structured and free from unnecessary distractions, we also drained-out the colour and stopped down the lenses to elevate the depth-of-field and sharpen the image.
+The action gets gradually more and more tense, and the look had to evolve into a more textured and gritty feel.
+The beauty of Kodak 5219 500T negative is the latitude it gives you on-set, and later in the colour grade, to handle the different looks, push the grain and contrast, and deliver a harmonised result”.
+McGarvey also stated that, besides fitting its noir aspects, the film wasn't shot digitally because of budget restraints, as he, O'Connor, and the producers realized that the inherent discipline of shooting on film could make filming in that format be as cost-effective, if not cheaper, than shooting digitally, especially when considering the time-consuming, significant, and sometimes costly post-processing and handling of large amounts of terabytes of data generated by digital cameras.

 On July 9, 2015, a graphic novelization of the film was published by Vertigo, a limited comic-book imprint owned by Warner Bros.
 Pictures.

 Release

 The film was released in the United States on October 14, 2016.
-Before that, Warner Bros. had scheduled it for January 29, 2016, and October 7, 2016.
+Before that, Warner Bros.
+Pictures had scheduled it for January 29, 2016, and October 7, 2016.
 It held its European premiere in London on October 17, 2016.

 Home media

 The film was released on Digital HD on December 27, 2016, and on Blu-ray and DVD on January 10, 2017.
 Between January and March 2017, the film sold 463,367 DVDs and 313,279 Blu-rays for a total of $19.2 million.
 In April 2018, the MPAA reported it was the top-rented film of 2017 for both disc and digital.